proofit404/stories/docs/why.rst

 ``stories`` force you to write structured, understandable code with right separation of concerns and responsibilities.

-Let's consider common troubles you meat in development.
+Let's consider common troubles you meet in development.

 Micro framework
 ===============